vuejs/apollo/README.md

 },
 ```

-Don't forget to initialize your property in your vue component:
+Again, you can initialize your property in your vue component:

 ```javascript
 data () {